pydoit/doit/doc/configuration.rst

 --------------

 `doit` configuration can be read from `pyproject.toml <https://www.python.org/dev/peps/pep-0518/>`_ under the `tool.doit` namespace.
-In the future, especially if a TOML parser becomes part of the python standard library, this will become the preferred configuration source, and may gain features not available in the legacy `doit.cfg`.
+This is the preferred configuration source, and may gain features not available in the legacy `doit.cfg`.

 .. note::